 Can you trust your intuition?
 Deep down we always know the right way ahead for ourselves.
 Being able to trust our own intuition is the best guide for knowing if we are doing the right thing.
 It can be hard to admit it or access that quiet but steady inner voice but it is there.

 The choice is yours.
 It is never too late, you can choose and re-choose.
 You can change your mind, we all have the freedom to decide to be brave.
-You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or travelling the world.
+You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or traveling the world.
 It’s within you like a nagging desire that won’t be silenced so don’t try.
 Go with it, take a risk!

-You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or travelling the world.
+You have it within you to know and achieve what you really want, whether that’s a life in the country, running your own business or traveling the world.
 It is within you, that nagging desire that won’t be silenced, so don’t try.

 Go with it, take a risk!

 I had my first experience of an online troll in my business a few weeks ago.
-I had put out an anonymous online survey, requesting feedback from the people who view my writing and social media. the aim of the survey was to get some opinions and input on my work at this early stage in my business.
+I had put out an anonymous online survey, requesting feedback from the people who view my writing and social media.
+The aim of the survey was to get some opinions and input on my work at this early stage in my business.
 The survey focused on whether the recipient had seen my blog and social media and they’re first impressions thought of it.

 When I received notification of my first response I was excited.
 I was looking forward to seeing what people really thought and learn something new.
 The first response I received was from the troll and the comment they made was that both my business and I were a complete waste of space and time.